 Who We Are

-Since 2006, Express Septic Pumping has provided local septic tank services to Idaho residents in the Caldwell and Nampa areas.
+Since 2006, Express Septic & Drain Cleaning has provided local septic tank services to Idaho residents in the Caldwell and Nampa areas.
 Our number one priority has always been and will continue to promptly attend to our clients’ demands while also ensuring that their property is properly cared for.
-Several different septic tank services are offered by Express Septic Pumping, such as septic pumping, repair, installation, and more.
+Several different septic tank services are offered by Express Septic & Drain Cleaning, such as septic pumping, repair, installation, and more.
 In addition, we offer drain field replacement and enzyme treatment.

 According to the Environmental Protection Agency, your septic tank should be drained every three to five years.
 Regular inspection, testing, and pumping of your tank can prevent future costly and sometimes dangerous health problems.
 You can count on us to take care of your overall septic tank needs and conduct preventive maintenance.
-Call Express Septic Pumping today to see how we can help you.
+Call Express Septic & Drain Cleaning today to see how we can help you.